Orthokeratology, Myopia and the Case of Overnight Vision Correction

 Orthokeratology—What is It?

-Orthokeratology, or as we call it, Ortho eyes, is a form of reversible, refractive correction involving the overnight use of gas-permeable contact lenses to reshape the contour of the cornea while you sleep.
+Orthokeratology is a form of reversible, refractive correction involving the overnight use of gas-permeable contact lenses to reshape the contour of the cornea while you sleep.
 These oxygen-intense, “breathable” lenses work to temporarily reverse the effects of Myopia during the night so the wearer can experience clear vision the following day—without the use of glasses or contacts.
-Ortho eyes is used primarily to slow the progression of mild Myopia in adults and children, although it can aid in the temporary correction of low-degree astigmatism, hyperopia, and presbyopia as well.
+Ortho-k is used primarily to slow the progression of mild Myopia in adults and children, although it can aid in the temporary correction of low-degree astigmatism, hyperopia, and presbyopia as well.

-Ortho eyes involves a three-step process: 1) the initial examination, where your optometrist will use a Topograph to determine the refraction error of the cornea, 2) the fitting, which may happen on the same day, where your eye care professional will select a series of up to three strengths of custom Ortho eyes prescription contacts, and 3) the one-to-two-week treatment phase where candidates use their prescription contacts while sleeping for at least six to eight consecutive hours each night.
+Orthokeratology involves a three-step process: 1) the initial examination, where your optometrist or ophthalmologist will use a Topograph to determine the refraction error of the cornea, 2) the fitting, which may happen on the same day, where your eye care professional will select a series of up to three strengths of custom Ortho-k prescription contacts, and 3) the one-to-two-week treatment phase where candidates use their prescription contacts while sleeping for at least six to eight consecutive hours each night.

 Candidates will wear disposable soft lenses or glasses throughout the day during the correction phase.
 On completion of the treatment, only the prescribed overnight contacts need to be worn.
 Occasionally, candidates experience mild glaring and haloes around bright light.
 Remember, there is always the risk of infection without proper eye and lens care, so practice good hygiene and schedule routine follow-up eye appointments!

-For those with mild or moderate Myopia, Ortho eyes is a great option, especially for sports-related activities or when working in environments containing debris or dust.
-Ortho eyes can also be an effective pre-LASIK treatment that can temporarily stall the need for corrective eye surgery.
-In addition, the fast, painless and safe process makes Ortho eyes a practical solution for children who have Myopia.
+For those with mild or moderate Myopia, Ortho-k is a great option, especially for sports-related activities or when working in environments containing debris or dust.
+Ortho-k can also be an effective pre-LASIK treatment that can temporarily stall the need for corrective eye surgery.
+In addition, the fast, painless and safe process makes Ortho-k a practical solution for children who have Myopia.

-The best candidates for Ortho eyes are children between the ages of eight and 12 who have progressive Myopia.
-If early stages of nearsightedness are caught soon enough, Ortho eyes can sometimes help with restoring vision in children, because the custom lenses “mold” the eyes overnight to hinder or encourage the growth of cells.
-Ortho eyes also works well with adolescents and young adults with mild or moderate Myopia, or for adults under the age of 40 who aren’t interested in LASIK or other eye corrective surgery.
-If you suffer from Dry Eye Syndrome or have severe Myopia, Ortho eyes is not recommended.
+The best candidates for Orthokeratology are children between the ages of eight and 12 who have progressive Myopia.
+If early stages of nearsightedness are caught soon enough, Ortho-k can sometimes help with restoring vision in children, because the custom lenses “mold” the eyes overnight to hinder or encourage the growth of cells.
+Ortho-k also works well with adolescents and young adults with mild or moderate Myopia, or for adults under the age of 40 who aren’t interested in LASIK or other eye corrective surgery.
+If you suffer from Dry Eye Syndrome or have severe Myopia, Ortho-k is not recommended.

 Ask Your Doctor

-If you have questions or concerns about Ortho eyes, schedule an appointment with your eye care professional.
+If you have questions or concerns about Ortho-k, schedule an appointment with your eye care professional.
 He or she will be able to help you determine your candidacy, costs, benefits, and risks of the process.